AniruthSuresh/AniruthSuresh/README.md

 🔌 **Electronics and Communications (ECE) Skills:**
 With a solid foundation in Electronics and Communications (ECE), I possess a deep and comprehensive understanding of various concepts, systems, and models.
 My skills in ECE extend across multiple areas, including:

-**Analog and Digital Electronics:** Proficient in designing, analyzing, and troubleshooting analog and digital circuits.
+🛰️**Analog and Digital Electronics:** Proficient in designing, analyzing, and troubleshooting analog and digital circuits.
 I have hands-on experience with operational amplifiers, digital logic gates, and integrated circuits.

-**Signal Processing:** Skilled in signal processing techniques for both analog and digital signals.
+📶**Signal Processing:** Skilled in signal processing techniques for both analog and digital signals.
 I have applied filters, modulation/demodulation techniques, and Fourier analysis to manipulate and extract information from signals effectively.

- **Communication Systems:** Knowledgeable about communication systems, including modulation schemes, channel coding, and multiplexing techniques.
+⚡️ **Communication Systems:** Knowledgeable about communication systems, including modulation schemes, channel coding, and multiplexing techniques.

-**Circuit Design and Simulation:** Proficient in using electronic design automation (EDA) tools such as **SPICE** for circuit simulation and **Magic Layout** design software for schematic capture and layout.
+🛠️**Circuit Design and Simulation:** Proficient in using electronic design automation (EDA) tools such as **SPICE** for circuit simulation and **Magic Layout** design software for schematic capture and layout.

-**
  </div>

 <div align="center">